Purdue Northwest Lions: Facilities

 Both campus locations offer a Fitness Center and Recreation Center.
 Memberships are free to every current, enrolled student.
 However, a fee is applied to other memberships, i.e. alumni, public, employee, etc. The Fitness Center also provides students with Intramural opportunities.
 With over 40 activities, any student, regardless of skill level and experience, can participate.
 Also, group exercise classes are available throughout the year for fitness center members.

-Another major location is Dowling Park, an outdoor facility home to PNW Pride Athletic Teams and a partnership with the City of Hammond.
+Another major location is Dowling Park, an outdoor facility home to PNW Lions Athletic Teams and a partnership with the City of Hammond.
 The complex started to be built on December 9, 2013, and was completed the Fall of 2015.